 3. Direct Physical Loss?

 Under either a designated peril or all risk policy, there must a direct physical loss in order for the policy to provide coverage for the loss.
-This means that a business which shuts down because its employees refuse to come to work or because the business’ supply of goods has dried up, likely has not suffered a direct physical loss.
+This means that a business which shuts down because its employees refuse to come to work likely has not suffered a direct physical loss.
 Conversely, a business which has had to shut down because the business location has become physically contaminated by the virus likely does have a direct physical loss.

 An insured should be mindful of the fact that while many policies require a direct physical loss or occurrence to the insured property, others do not.
 Accordingly, if the policy does not require the physical loss or occurrence to occur on the premises of the insured property, a business which has been forced to close by civil authority because a neighboring property was infected with COVID-19 may have a covered BIC loss.